Should I Leave My Golf Cart Plugged in All the Time?

 Evidence to Support the Case

-There are basically three golf cart manufacturers that rule the marketplace: Club Car, E-Z-Go, and Yamaha.
-This is one of the reasons why golf carts are so expensive.
+There are basically three golf cart manufacturers that rule the marketplace: Club Car, E-Z-Go, and Yamaha (by the way, this is one of the reasons why golf carts are so expensive).

-If you’re trying to address the question “Should I leave my golf cart plugged in all the time,” then it makes sense to consult the experts.
+If you’re trying to address the question “Should I leave my golf cart plugged in all the time,” then it would make sense to consult the experts.

 Here’s what they have to say: